REGINE-BERMUDO/ESP32-Bluetooth-Classic-with-Dabble-App/README.md

 Bluetooth Classic connection between an ESP32 and the Dabble mobile app using a forked version of the DabbleESP32 library (which adds Classic Bluetooth support and replaces SoftwareSerial with the ESP32's built-in HardwareSerial).

-## Forked ESP32 Dabble Library with Bluetooth Claassic [https://github.com/keisavanaathkannan/DabbleESP32]
+## Forked ESP32 Dabble Library with Bluetooth Classic [https://github.com/keisavanaathkannan/DabbleESP32]